phadjido/CubismZ/README.md

   - **FPZIP**: denotes the number of useful bits of the floating point numbers (e.g. it must be equal to 32 for full accuracy of single precision datasets).
   - **ZFP**: specifies to the *absolute error* tolerance for fixed-accuracy mode.
   - **SZ**: the (de)compression error is limited to be within an *absolute error* defined by the specificed value.
-- `wtype <wt>`: wavelet type used by the corresponding compression scheme.
-The following options for wavelet types are supported
+- `wtype <wt>`: wavelet type used by the corresponding compression scheme (if applied).
+The following options for wavelet types are supported:
   - **1**: 4th order interpolating wavelets
   - **2**: 4th order lifted interpolating wavelets
   - **3**: 3rd order average interpolating wavelets (default)